coordt/labtest/docs/configuration.rst

     * - Acceptable values:
       - String with placeholders

-The image to use to build the container.
-Allows `Python string interpolation formatting`_\ , with ``APP_NAME`` and ``INSTANCE_NAME`` in the context
+The string pattern to use when dynamically determining which image to use to build the container.
+Allows `Python string interpolation formatting`_\ , with ``APP_NAME`` and ``INSTANCE_NAME`` in the context.

 The value of this option depends on how your Docker images are built.
-(See `docker pull documentation`_ for more information about specifying images) If they are built using the default Lab Test method (the default), then the images will be local to the test server and can use a simple name.
+(See `docker pull documentation`_ for more information about specifying images) If they are built using the :ref:`built-in <builtin_build_process>` Lab Test method (the default), then the images will be local to the test server and can use a simple name.
 If the Docker images are built using an external process and in a private repo, the name will look like a URL, without the ``https://``\ .

 .. _docker pull documentation: https://docs.docker.com/engine/reference/commandline/pull/